kardwen/passepartui/README.md

 * Background updates
 * Support for symbolic links in store
-* Tree view for folders <https://github.com/EdJoPaTo/tui-rs-tree-widget>
+* Tree view for folders (for example [Ratatui Tree Widget](https://github.com/EdJoPaTo/tui-rs-tree-widget))
+* Configuration file for setting options
+* Theming, e.g. for using the terminal color theme
-* Decryption of password files with rust (possibly with sequoia-openpgp) This allows for
+* Decryption of password files with Rust (possibly with sequoia-openpgp).
+  This would allow for
+  * showing which fields are set in the password preview
-  * showing all passwords at once when scrolling in the corresponding view mode
+  * showing all passwords at once when scrolling in the corresponding view mode (optional)
-  * displaying flags for set fields in password table
+  * displaying flags for set fields in the password table
-* Column sorting
-* Theming
+* Sorting of the password table by columns

 Clippy: